Already know you want to join, and just want a brochure and registration form? Click here.

 Asparagus (if the season lasts long enough), assorted greens (spinach, lettuce, Asian mix, baby kale, arugula, mesclun, bok choi), beets, garlic greens, Jerusalem artichokes, peas, radishes, herbs, cucumbers (probably)

-Assorted greens (all of the above, plus curled kale), beans, beets, cucumbers, garlic scapes, peas, patty-pan squash, tomatoes (late July), zucchini, herbs
+Assorted greens (all of the above, plus curled kale), beans, beets, cucumbers, garlic scapes, peas, tomatoes (late July), zucchini, herbs

-Assorted greens (but probably not spinach), beans, beets, carrots, cucumbers, eggplant, garlic, onions, shallots, peppers, potatoes, winter squash, tomatoes, herbs
+Assorted greens, beans, beets, carrots, cucumbers, eggplant, garlic, onions, shallots, peppers, potatoes, winter squash (last week), tomatoes, herbs

 Assorted greens, beans, beets, cabbage, carrots, garlic, onions, shallots, peas, peppers, potatoes, squash, tomatoes, herbs